-When the weather allows, you can’t beat a few glorious hours kayaking on the Chicago River.
-With views of Merchandise Mart, Marina City, Tribune Tower, and the famed Wrigley Building, you’ll be so busy scanning the skyline that you’ll barely notice that you’re getting an awesome workout.
+With views of Merchandise Mart, Marina City, Tribune Tower, and the famous Wrigley Building, you’ll be so busy scanning the skyline that you’ll barely notice that you’re working out (until next-day soreness kicks in!).

-Urban Kayaks – offering several tour options ranging from 1-1.5 hrs., including a Riverwalk Intro Paddle that’s perfect for beginners!
+Urban Kayaks: rentals start at $35 per hour, and they have several tour options ranging from 1-1.5 hrs., including a Riverwalk Intro Paddle that’s perfect for beginners!

-Bonus: Time your kayaking with Navy Pier’s biweekly summer fireworks and see this stunning spectacle from a truly unique vantage point!
+Pro tip: Time your kayaking with Navy Pier’s biweekly summer fireworks!!

 6. Millennium Park

 Yes, it’s touristy.
 Yes, you may find yourself dodging crowds of meandering sight-seers.
-But Millennium Park is popular for good reason, and I promise that if you venture out here, you’ll find several spots that are perfect for an outdoor workout!
+But Millennium Park is popular for good reason.
+And I promise that if you come out here, you’ll find many options for an outdoor workout!

-Even if you’re not into group workouts, you can bring your mat and plop down on the soft, freshly-cut grass at Pritzker Pavilion.
-I love doing my favorite YouTube workouts here, like Yoga With Adriene and PopSugar Fitness!
+Even if you’re not into group workouts, you can bring your mat and plop down on the soft grass at Pritzker Pavilion.
+I love doing my favorite YouTube workouts here like Yoga With Adriene and PopSugar Fitness!

-If you decide to go for a run here, don’t forget to stop for a selfie with the iconic “Bean” (aka Cloudgate), Chicago’s most famous, reflective public art installation!
+If you decide to go for a run at Millennium Park, don’t forget to stop for a selfie with Chicago’s iconic Bean (aka Cloudgate)!

-Bonus: If you’re feeling particularly hot post-workout, splash around at Crown Fountain for an instant cool down!
-This is my favorite part about working out here on a hot summer day 🙂
+Pro tip: If you need a quick cool down after your workout, splash around at Crown Fountain.
+It’s my favorite part about working out here on a hot summer day!

 7. Maggie Daley Park

-Plus, you can get a workout just by running around with your little ones here.
+You can get a workout just by running around with your little ones.

-Most of the workouts I’ve mentioned above are best suited for Chicago’s temperate months.
-But when the temperatures drop, there is no cooler way to workout than to head to the Maggie Daley Ice Skating Ribbon.
+Most of the workouts I mentioned above are best suited for Chicago’s temperate months.
+But when the temperatures drop, there is no cooler way to workout than the Maggie Daley Ice Skating Ribbon.

-The Ice Skating Ribbon is a long, smooth, winding ice-path with unparalleled skyline views.
+The Ice Skating Ribbon is a long, smooth, icy track with unparalleled skyline views.

-Bonus: Admission to the Ice Skating Ribbon is FREE!
+Pro tip: Admission to the Ice Skating Ribbon is FREE!
 Just bring your ice skates and you’re good to go.
-If you need to rent skates you can do so on-site for $13-15 depending on which day you come.
+If you need to rent skates you can do so for $13-15 depending on which day you come.